dabeaz-course/practical-python/Notes/02_Working_with_data/02_Containers.md

 ### Exercise 2.7: Finding out if you can retire

-Tie all of this work together by adding the statements to your `report.py` program.
-It takes the list of stocks in Exercise 2.5 and the dictionary of prices in Exercise 2.6 and computes the current value of the portfolio along with the gain/loss.
+Tie all of this work together by adding a few additional statements to your `report.py` program that compute gain/loss.
+These statements should take the list of stocks in Exercise 2.5 and the dictionary of prices in Exercise 2.6 and computes the current value of the portfolio along with the gain/loss.

 [Contents](../Contents) \| [Previous (2.1 Datatypes)](01_Datatypes) \| [Next (2.3 Formatting)](03_Formatting)